AcreetionOS-Linux/Wiki-Repository/docs/index.md

 - **Cinnamon Edition** – modern but familiar, great for switching from Windows
 - **GNOME Edition** – sleek and focused, great for getting things done
-- **XFCE Edition** – ultra-lightweight, for older computers or performance fans
+- **XFCE Edition [StormOS]** – ultra-lightweight, for older computers or performance fans, and those wanting an experimental experience.

 No matter the edition, AcreetionOS stays fast, stable, and easy to use.